Article 5A: Street Regulations

 2. Interconnect within a development and with adjoining development.
 Cul-de-sac streets may be allowed only where topographical and/or adjacent development offer no practical alternatives for connections or through traffic.
 Street stubs shall be provided within developments adjacent to vacant land or land suitable for redevelopment, wherever possible, to provide for future connections.
 The Land Development Map, Huntersville Community Plan and any applicable Small Area Plans should be reviewed to locate potential connections in new neighborhoods.

 3. Be bordered by sidewalks on both sides, with the exception of ditch-type local streets, alleys, and the undeveloped edge of parkways (see Article 7.11).
 Sidewalks on one side of the road may be permitted in the Rural zone as an incentive to protect water quality.

 4. Be lined with street trees on both sides, with the exception of ditch-type local streets, alleys, and the undeveloped edge of parkways (see Article 7.11).

 5. Be public.
 Private streets are not permitted within any new development.
 Alleys will be classified as public or private depending on function.
-Private drives are permitted only as described in the Rural and Transitional zone.
+Private drives are permitted only as specifically provided for in these regulations.

 6. Generally, all buildings will front on public streets.